 Additionally, those involved in media production, distribution, and promotion will often look to contractually regulating the relationship between themselves and the creators.
 Some of the more popular agreements include the following:

 - Photo Licensing Agreement.
 This is an agreement between the owner of a photo (usually, the photographer) and a third party that wishes to license the use of the images.
 The licensee only acquires the right to use the photos - the original owner still keeps their copyright of the images.
-The licensed photos can be printed and framed for the commercial sale, on book covers, and in magazines or online venues.
+The licensed photos can be printed and framed for commercial sale, on book covers, and in magazines or online venues.

 - Band Partnership Agreement.
 This is a legal contract signed that documents the specifics regarding how a music band operates and how the decisions regarding the band are to be made.
 This is one of the most important documents a musician can sign to ensure that things run smoothly over the band’s lifetime.

 - Recording Contract.
-This is a contract between an artist an the record label that will be recording, producing, and releasing the artist’s music.
+This is a contract between an artist and the record label that will be recording, producing, and releasing the artist’s music.
 A Recording Contract sets out the terms and conditions of the recording and marketing process.
 With its help, the record label claims legal ownership of the final product, and the artist gets documented proof of the royalties the label will be obligated to pay them.

 Related Topics and Tags: